 The full must installed for the first time since the cleaning, with photographic prints Illing the page.
-Manage (Inventor, Wallanton, 1996)
+Manage (Inventor, Wellinston, 1996)

 THE TAIAHA AND THE AXE On the corner of Lincoln Road and Queen Stree in Masterton is a mural hidden behind a caref constructed wall.
-The wall was built to protect must has a name, Joely Settlers, but does this name do the image fill statefor.
-I given up in Masterion on Perry Settler, but of the minute visil, from the site.
-When I saw images of Enery Settlers recently 1 files a sense of recognition be only of the sense of recognition be could not recall any visid memories of he must.
-The maintries of fermads and family I spoke with all sense to have the same reaction-we know it we distinct not recall any concursor spreasons we might have had to the images.
-My sinter and I spent an admersoon at the site of the sense, beging to glean information from people passingle, Wy had a sign surging 2 new to Leaf!- Interest the contract of the c
+The wall was built to protect must has a name, Joely Settlers, but does this name do the image fill paties?
+Ligare up in Manderston on Perry Settler, but of the minuse 'walk from the site.
+When I saw images of Enry/Settlers recently I felt a sense of recognition be settler and any visid memories of he must.
+The mainstip of firsten and family I spoke with all sense to have the same reaction-we know it well the can't recall any concision represense we might how had to the images.
+My sinter and I spent an adternoon at the site of the must, hosping to gleon information from people passingle, by Aha al sign surging Zeop to Lettler.
+Interest the control of the control